Complementary and Alternative Therapies

 - Dietary supplements

 Is CAM safe for people with ovarian cancer?

 Some CAM therapies have been evaluated for safety and efficacy, while others have not.
 In most cases, CAM methods are not as thoroughly studied as traditional medicine.
 This is because regulatory issues, lack of data, and fewer researchers are often issues associated with CAM studies.
 However, many people with cancer turn to CAM for support with side effects or to help relieve symptoms.1

 If you decide to try CAM, it is important to remember that “natural” does not necessarily mean safe or that it will not have adverse effects on treatment.

 If you are interested in complementary or alternative therapy, it is important to talk with your doctor.
 You should consult your care team before you start CAM or stop standard treatment to practice alternative medicine.
 Stopping treatment may worsen your cancer.
-New complementary therapy, especially dietary and herbal supplements, may decrease the efficacy of standard medical treatment.
+New complementary therapy, especially dietary and herbal supplements, may decrease the effectiveness of standard medical treatment.

 Things to consider

 Some hospitals or cancer centers have a CAM team available.
 They may work with treatment teams to put together an integrative plan to address your symptoms and improve your quality of life.
 Ask your doctor if there is a CAM team available at your treatment center.

 Before beginning treatment with any CAM, tell your doctor about any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.